Ilfracombe branch line: The Ilfracombe Railway proposed

 When the bad news was brought to Braunton and Ilfracombe, violent disquiet was in evidence, and the Riot Act was read at 02:00 on Sunday 26 April.
 The water was further muddied by the revival now of an earlier scheme for a Devon and Somerset Railway, affiliated to the Great Western Railway, connecting Taunton to Ilfracombe through Barnstaple.

-The Ilfracombe Railway promoters decided on a further attempt to get an Act, in the 1864 session of Parliament.
+The Ilfracombe Railway promoters decided on a further attempt to get an act of Parliament, in the 1864 session of Parliament.
 To fend off the possibility of the Devon and Somerset Railway getting authorisation for its line to Ilfracombe instead of the Ilfracombe Railway, the promoters of the IR decided to propose the eastern route themselves, knowing it to be inferior.

 Ilfracombe Railway authorised; and the Devon and Somerset Railway too

-The Ilfracombe Railway was accordingly authorised by Act of 25 July 1864.
+The Ilfracombe Railway was accordingly authorised by the Ilfracombe Railway Act 1864 (27 & 28 Vict. c. cclxxii) of 25 July 1864.

-The rival Devon and Somerset Railway was authorised in the same session, on 29 July 1864, but only between Taunton and Barnstaple.
+The rival Devon and Somerset Railway (D&SR) was authorised in the same session, on 29 July 1864, but only between Taunton and Barnstaple.
 Parliament required the Ilfracombe Railway to build all bridges and structures in such a way that broad gauge trains off the D&SR might pass over the line.
 Share capital of the Ilfracombe Railway was to be £210,000 and the D&SR were permitted to be major subscribers for shares.
-An Act of 2 July 1865 reincorporated the company with the LSWR and the D&SR being the only shareholders, save for 77 shares out of 5,250.
+The Ilfracombe Railway Act 1865 (28 & 29 Vict. c. lxxi) of 2 July 1865 reincorporated the company with the LSWR and the D&SR being the only shareholders, save for 77 shares out of 5,250.

-The Ilfracombe Company now made a call of £2 per share towards land acquisition and construction, but the D&SR found itself unable to raise money to pay its call.
+The Ilfracombe Railway Company now made a call of £2 per share towards land acquisition and construction, but the D&SR found itself unable to raise money to pay its call.
 From the point of view of the Great Western Railway, "the chance of extending the broad gauge to Ilfracombe was missed".

 This impasse dragged on for a very considerable time, with the IR eventually taking legal action against the D&SR. Although judgment in court was given against the D&SR in the sum of £11,492, the Ilfracombe Railway was unable to proceed with construction as it had no funds, and in fact it was not until 26 July 1901 when the Great Western Railway absorbed the D&SR that the debt was paid, and the impotent Ilfracombe Railway Company was able to be dissolved.

-At the end of 1867 the IR company had decided not to proceed with construction, even though £46,370 had been expended without any construction taking place.
-The authorised but unbuilt Ilfracombe Railway was abandoned by Acy of 25 July 1868.
+At the end of 1867 the Ilfracombe Railway Company had decided not to proceed with construction, even though £46,370 had been expended without any construction taking place.
+The authorised but unbuilt Ilfracombe Railway was abandoned by the Ilfracombe Railway (Abandonment) Act 1868 (31 & 32 Vict. c. lxxi) of 25 July 1868.